isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 and processing of digital trade documentation using pre-built digital utility easily and for free.</p>
 </blockquote>
+<p>It’s like providing you with a supporting structure and free tool, to
+turn your documents into smart electronic documents with enhanced security features that are portable across your trading partners.
+Intended recipients can verify documents’ proof of origin and authenticity as well as transfer of ownership independently, legally and in compliance with globally-accepted standards.
+All from the convenience of your enhanced IT system that you are familiar with, or simply with an internet access.</p>
 <p>TradeTrust supports the digitalisation of trade documents, with no data
 format or standard restriction, into two document types :
 <br>(1) <strong>Verifiable Documents </strong>for example certificates of origin